-Along with the above feelings, some people may experience a sense of loss, chronic stress, and depression.
-Such severe mental health conditions may often require medical interventions.
+Along with the above feelings, some people may also experience a sense of loss, chronic stress, and depression.
+Such severe mental health conditions require medical interventions.

-There are a lot of assumptions and myths around what type of emotional and mental health effects a woman will have after the termination of pregnancy.
-Based on people’s respective situations, an abortion can have a broad range of different mental health consequences.
-The following are some of the significant psychological consequences of the termination of pregnancy:
+There are several myths about the emotional and mental health effects a termination of pregnancy has on women.
+Based on subjective perspectives, it can have a broad range of mental health consequences.
+Listed below are some of the negative psychological consequences of the termination of pregnancy:

 Unwanted pregnancy is associated with a greater risk of mental health struggles in women.
-According to a 2008 research paper 5, abortion can lead to the development of various symptoms of mental health disorders, including depression, anxiety, stress, and a sense of loneliness.
+According to a 2008 study 6, abortion can lead to various symptoms of mental health disorders—including depression, anxiety, stress, and a sense of loneliness.